 - the equity shares held by the VCC must not carry prescribed rights and restrictions

 - the maximum all VCCs can invest in a small business (and any affiliates of the small business) is $10 million every two years

 A VCC should ensure all requirements are met prior to the investment and request for an IPA Release.

-Complete the following report to notify the Investment Capital Branch of each eligible investment made by the VCC.
+Complete the IPA Release Application and Investment Report (PDF, 917 KB) to notify the Investment Capital Branch of each eligible investment made by the VCC.